mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

+<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/30/day-284/">October 30, 2017</a></small></div>
+<p><strong>Robert Mueller charged Paul Manafort and his associate Rick Gates in a 12-count indictment with conspiracy to launder more than $18 million</strong>, making false statements to the Justice Department, and other charges stemming from probes into possible Russian influence in US political affairs.
+The indictment of Manafort, Trump's former campaign chairman, and Gates focused on their work advising a pro-Russia party in Ukraine between 2006 to 2015, laundering money through 2016, and continuing the conspiracy against the U.S. in 2017.
+The charges – the first by Mueller – make no mention of Trump or Russian election meddling. (<a href="https://www.nytimes.com/2017/10/30/us/politics/paul-manafort-indicted.html">New York Times</a> / <a href="https://www.washingtonpost.com/world/national-security/manafort-and-former-business-partner-asked-to-surrender-in-connection-with-special-counsel-probe/2017/10/30/6fe051f0-bd67-11e7-959c-fe2b598d8c00_story.html">Washington Post</a> / <a href="https://www.wsj.com/articles/former-trump-campaign-chairman-paul-manafort-charged-in-russia-probe-1509365767">Wall Street Journal</a>)</p>

+<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/30/day-284/">October 30, 2017</a></small></div>
+<p><strong>Trump's former foreign policy adviser pleaded guilty to lying to the FBI</strong> about an April 2016 conversation with a professor with close ties to the Russian government that said Moscow had "dirt" on Hillary Clinton in the form of "thousands of emails."
+George Papadopoulos repeatedly tried to <a href="https://whatthefuckjusthappenedtoday.com/2017/08/14/day-207/#8-a-junior-trump-campaign-adviser-re">arrange a meeting</a> between the Trump campaign and Russian government officials.
+Papadopoulos was arrested in July 2017 and pleaded guilty on October 5th.
+The single felony count against Papadopolous directly relates to 2016 presidential campaign activity. (<a href="https://www.nytimes.com/2017/10/30/us/politics/george-papadopoulos-russia.html">New York Times</a> / <a href="https://www.bloomberg.com/news/articles/2017-10-30/trump-foreign-policy-adviser-pleaded-guilty-in-mueller-probe">Bloomberg</a> / <a href="https://www.nbcnews.com/news/us-news/trump-campaign-adviser-george-papadopoulos-pleads-guilty-lying-n815596">NBC News</a> / <a href="https://www.politico.com/story/2017/10/30/former-trump-campaign-adviser-pleads-guilty-to-lying-to-fbi-about-russia-contacts-244311">Politico</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/27/day-281/">October 27, 2017</a></small></div>
 <p><strong>Trump hasn't imposed sanctions on Russia because Rex Tillerson dissolved the office that implements them</strong>.
 After the Coordinator for Sanctions Policy office was eliminated just one mid-level official is now responsible for coordinating the implementation of sanctions across the State Department and other government agencies.
 The administration missed the <a href="https://whatthefuckjusthappenedtoday.com/2017/10/26/day-280/#6-its-been-more-than-three-weeks-sin">October 1st deadline</a> to implement new penalties against Russia, which were adopted by Congress in August. (<a href="http://foreignpolicy.com/2017/10/26/state-department-scraps-sanctions-office/">Foreign Policy</a> / <a href="http://thehill.com/policy/international/357445-tillerson-eliminates-key-state-department-sanctions-office-report">The Hill</a>)</p>